in Sunderland, Tyne and Wear

 Common foot problems

 Learn more about the most common foot problems, how they present and how I can treat them.
 Click here.

 I have also put together some 'Top tips to protect your feet if you have diabetes' here.

 Diabetes prevention is a good way forward obviously - see here.

-Finally, I have created a new blog post on 22nd April about Melanoma, a type of skin cancer.
+I have a blog post about Melanoma, a type of skin cancer.
 This can affect any part of your body, including your feet, so please head to it here.

 For further information or to make an appointment:

 Contact Lynn on 07935039600.